pycom/pycom-documentation/content/updatefirmware/ltemodem.md

     ```
 1. Take note of the Serial port used and close the REPL.

-1. On the computer go to the directory where you saved the `sqnsupgrade` script and run the following commands in the command line / terminal
+1. On the computer go to the directory where you saved the `sqnsupgrade` script and run the following commands in the command line / terminal.
+Replace the paths and `name.dup` with the actual files.
     ```python
     $ python3
     >>> import sqnsupgrade